vldi01/BottomSheet/README.md

 }
 ```

 * Another cool thing is BottomSheet friendly layouts.
-If you want E.g. drag bottom sheet when you move finger on BottomNavigationView you can put BottomNavigationView inside the BottomNavigationView. **It\`s important to set app:bottom_sheet_id attribute.**
+If you want E.g. drag bottom sheet when you move finger on BottomNavigationView you can put BottomNavigationView inside the BSFriendlyFrameLayout. **It\`s important to set app:bottom_sheet_id attribute.**
 ```xml
 <vladiachuk.com.bottomsheet.friendlyLayouts.BSFriendlyFrameLayout
     android:id="@+id/qwe"